mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

   If you need to send data via our Events API, please <a href="mailto:support@mparticle.com"> contact our customer support team.</a>
 </aside>

-### Define Use Case
+### Define use case

-The second step in using Audience Manager is fleshing out your segmentation and engagement strategies:
+The second step in using Audience Manager is defining your segmentation and engagement strategies:

 * What user audiences are important and why?
 * How will you engage and/or monetize each user audience?
 * How will you evaluate the effectiveness of your strategy?

-These decisions will drive your implementation of Audience Manager.
+These decisions drive your implementation of Audience Manager.

 <aside class="notice">It is important to validate your use cases against your data to ensure that you are actually capturing the required data!</aside>

-### Create Audience
+### Create an audience

 When you first create an audience you must specify if it will be a **single workspace** or **multi workspace** audience.
 A single workspace audience includes data from a single workspace.
 A multi workspace audience allows you to combine data across your workspaces into a single audience definition.